MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-enterprise-manage-ssas.md

 ![](media/powerbi-gateway-enterprise-manage/datasourcesettings4-ssas.png)

-## Data source doesn't show up in 'Get Data' experience for Analysis Services in Power BI site
+## 'Get Data' experience for Analysis Services in Power BI site

 We haven’t yet integrated data sources from the enterprise gateway into the *Get Data* experience for Analysis Services from Power BI web.
 This will be coming soon.